That's me 😁

 IDEA 1

-for a Second Chance Store (SCS) within Kroger warehouses.
+Based on our research insights, we proposed a service design framework for a Second Chance Store (SCS) within Kroger warehouses.

 Over stock